sbaik97/Supervised_Machine_Learning/README.md

 ## Summary

-The main difference is that all features (variables or columns) are not used; instead, a small, randomly selected subset of features (columns) is chosen for each bootstrap sample.
-This has the effect of de-correlating the decision trees (making them more independent), and in turn, improving the ensemble prediction.
+Looking through the two Ensemble Classifying models, BalancedRandomForestClassifier and Easy Ensemble, the accuracy score were 79 and 92 % and the recall rate for high risk 91 and 94 % which is much higher than LogisticRegression model with over- and under- and their mixed-sampling methods.
+The precision for the high risk class is significantly increasing with these Ensemble Classifying models from 1 to 4 and 7% and the sensitivity (recall rate) for high risk also incrases to 67 and 90%.
+We also rank the importance of input variables in a natural way and the squence of impartance feature are 'total_rec_prncp', 'tatal_rec_int', 'total_pymnt_inv', 'total_pymnt_amnt' etc.

 ## Overall Summary

-This analysis is trying to find the best model that can detect if a loan is high risk or not.
-Becasue of that, we need to find a model that lets the least amount of high risk loans pass through undetected.
-That correlating statistic for this is the recall rate for high risk.
+This analysis is trying to find the best model that can detect if a loan is high risk and it is important to find a model that lets the least amount of high risk loans pass through undetected.
+Herein, an accuracy score is not an appropriate or a meaningful performance metric; because it fails spectacularly at its job, detecting very small fraction of fraudulent transactions.
+However, the sensitivity (recall) for detecting a high risk is more important.
+After factoring recall statistics, the model recommended to use for predicting high risk loans is the Easy Ensemble Classifying model with a high value (90%).
+The models that scored high were:

+1. Easy Ensemble Classifying (90%)
+2. SMOTEENN Sampling (70%)
+3. Balanced Random Forest Classifying (67%)

+Another important statistic the company's profits is recall rate for low risk as it shows how many low risk loans are flagged as high risk.
+Looking through the different models, the ones that scored the highest were:

+1. Easy Ensemble Classifying (94%)
+2. Balanced Random Forest Classifying (91%)

+To get a picture of the model performs in general the accurary score is also ranked.
+The models with the highest accuracy scores were:

+1. Easy Ensemble Classify (92%)
+2. Balanced Random Forest Classifying (79%)
+3. Naive Random Oversampling (66%)

+Overall, the ensemble classfing methos are more accurate and sensitive to to detect both highs and low-risk loan, as well as the accuracy.
+This is because the concept of ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, and therefore increase the overall performance of the model.

+## Recomandation
+It might be better to test the over- and under-sampling, and add the ensemble classification to increase the accuracy and sensitivity.
+We can also try to other types of ensemble algorism, such as GradientBoostedTree, and XGBoost models.